IQVIA-ML/LightGBM.jl/README.md

     only, `0` includes warning logs, `1` includes info logs, and `> 1` includes debug logs.
 * `is_row_major::Bool`: keyword argument that indicates whether or not `X` is row-major. `true` indicates that it is row-major, `false` indicates that it is column-major (Julia's default).
+* `binary_threshold::Real`: The decision threshold to use for a binary classification (when using `binary` objective only, otherwise argmax decision)

 ### `cv(estimator, X, y, splits; [verbosity = 1])` (Experimental—interface may change)
 Cross-validate the `estimator` with features data `X` and label `y`.
 The iterable `splits` provides